rubyAce71697/sticky-notes/README.rst

 ==========
 * Markdown Support
 * Links support (ctrl + left click opens link in default browser)
+* Links to files are also supported (file:///home/Downloads etc).
+Links will open in default app.
 * Show all your notes in App Indicator, giving access to note on one click.
 * Identifier in the App Inidicator is the tile of the note.
 If the title is not set for note, the either previous title of uuid for note is shown
 * Collapse/ Expand your notes